informaticaucm-TPI/2526_MarioBros/enunciados/practica2/practica2_2_en.md

 - Breaking encapsulation, so:
   * all attributes must be private,
-  * a class cannot export an object that is the value of one of its attributes, unless the exported object is immutable or unless its type is an interface such as `GameItem` that severely restricts access to it; in particular, the `GameObjectContainer` class cannot export an object of type `GameObject` or one of its subtypes, nor a list of game objects, nor a reference to itself, via `this`, in order to provide access to such a list.
+  * a class cannot export data that is `private`, in particular, an object that is the value of one of its (private) attributes or an object that is referenced by the value of one of its (private) attributes, unless the exported object is immutable or unless its type is an interface such as `GameItem` that severely restricts access to it;
+    in particular, the
+    `GameObjectContainer` class cannot export an object of type `GameObject` or one of its subtypes, nor a list of game objects, nor a reference to itself, via `this`, in order to provide access to such a list.
+Note that a method of the `GameObjectContainer` class that is `private` is not exporting anything.
-    + The term "export" here refers to giving access to an object by one of the following two means: defining a method that returns it or passing it as an argument in an invocation of a method of another class [^1].
+    + The term "export" here refers to giving access to an object either by defining a non-private method that returns it or by passing it as an argument in an invocation of a method of another class [^1].
 - Using `instanceof` or `getClass` (apart from in an equals method), since:
   * identifying the dynamic type of objects is simply a way of avoiding the use of polymorphism and dynamic binding, i.e. of avoiding the use of OOP.